Aquanty/rtd-hgs/docs/source/index.rst

 #. **WellPropsInfilled** Infilled well material name from porous medium
    ``.mprops`` file.

-This command should be included in the input file for an infilled well.
+| This command should be included in the input file for an infilled
-The default values are a sand as described in
+  well.
+The default values are a sand as described in Table :ref:
-Table :ref:`tab:saturated_dual_continuua_defaults` .
+| .

 --------------